PRProd/HA-Firemote/README.md

 <br>

 ## App Launcher Buttons
 Custom app launch buttons are not limited to the few that came printed on your remote control.
 In fact, the possibilities are endless!
 If you don't see your favorite app on this list, you can click on the [Issues](https://github.com/PRProd/HA-Firemote/issues) button on the top of this page, click 'New Issue' and then click the "Get Started" button next to the "App Shortcut Request" option.
-[Click here](https://github.com/PRProd/HA-Firemote/wiki/Firemote-App-Launchers) to view the chart of **over 200** options
+There are currently **over 200** [options available](https://github.com/PRProd/HA-Firemote/wiki/Firemote-App-Launchers), and the list just keeps growing.

 <br>
 <br>